DangThuy-97/resume/Data Cleaning Folder/Project_1/DATA_CLEANING.md

 ![image](https://github.com/shandarren/resume/assets/132535188/ae0a5040-d7de-4e04-87b0-4584bd10bd4c)
 ![image](https://github.com/shandarren/resume/assets/132535188/9fd8bb0e-baf4-4dc1-b359-c6ac4e1e35f5)

-It seems like the date column has already been in the right format.
+It seems like the date column has already been in the right format.<br>
+## Populate some null values in address column
 We move on to check the null values in the PropertyAddress column
 ```sql
 Select PropertyAddress from [tble]
 where PropertyAddress is null;